-A jointly-controlled entity is a contractual arrangement whereby CNP Assurances SA and one or more other parties exercise joint control.
+A jointly-controlled entity is a contractual arrangement whereby the CNP Assurances Group and one or more other parties exercise joint control.
 Joint control is the contractually agreed sharing of control of an arrangement, which exists only when decisions about the relevant activities require the unanimous consent of the parties sharing control.
 There are two types of joint arrangement: